Have You Ever Wondered What Life is Like in Guadalajara, Mexico?

 Have you ever wondered what life is like in Guadalajara?
 My friend, Elaine, has been living there for over 15 years.
 She returned to visit the United States many times but this is the first time I finally made it out to visit her exotic home state of Jalisco, Mexico.
 My vacation there and time with my friend wasn’t conducive to writing a blog post, but it certainly was an opportunity to take photos.
 So I would like to show you the pictures I took while Elaine escorted me all over town to see the sights.
 I hope you enjoy what I have to share!

-Hello From Guadalajara!
-Let’s See What Life is Like Here…
+What Life is Like in Guadalajara…

 My plane departed from Detroit Metropolitan Airport at 6 am and needless to say I didn’t get much sleep!
 After six hours of flight time, I arrived at Guadalajara Airport when it was still morning there.
-After dropping my stuff off in Elaine’s apartment, we went to lunch at a wonderful cafe across the street called Saint Malo.
-We had avocado sandwiches on sourdough bread.
-Then we went on right away to begin my tour of the town.
-On our way back to the apartment, we picked up some organic foods at a little gourmet grocery store down the street.

 Here in the foreground is the Plaza Hidalgo.
 In the background, you can see the Guadalajara Cathedral built in the Spanish Renaissance style.